How to Become a Pilot Trainee: Common Questions

 If I am a Chief Mate who has yet to sail in command, will I be eligible to apply for your program?

-With the regulatory change that is pending, if you have two-years’ experience sailing in the capacity of Chief Mate of a self-propelled vessel in navigation of not less than 1600 gross tons and holds a master’s license of any gross tons, you can apply.
+If you have two-years’ experience sailing in the capacity of Chief Mate of a self-propelled vessel in navigation of not less than 1,600 gross tons and holds a master’s license of any gross tons, you can apply.

 If I am a pilot in another port, will my application be entertained under the new minimum qualification requirements?

-With a regulatory change that is pending, piloting experience can be used to meet the minimum eligibility requirement for this exam.
-The new rules will require one year as a full-time commercial pilot, not a member of the crew, directing and controlling the movement of vessels of not less than 1600 gross tons in waters in which a pilot is required by state, federal or foreign law, and holds, at a minimum, a valid federal license, with an unlimited radar endorsement, as master of vessels of not more than 1600 gross tons.
+Piloting experience can be used to meet the minimum eligibility requirement for this exam.
+The new rules will require one year as a full-time commercial pilot, not a member of the crew, directing and controlling the movement of vessels of not less than 1600 gross tons in waters in which a pilot is required by state, federal or foreign law, and holds, at a minimum, a valid federal license, with an unlimited radar endorsement, as master of vessels of not more than 1,600 gross tons.

 I have sailed as a master on ships for a number of years but came ashore two years ago to take the position of a ship’s superintendent, a position I have held continuously since that time.
 As a ship superintendent, I am responsible for the operation of my company’s ships.
 Does the time as ship superintendent qualify for meeting your recency requirements?